ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 dogmatic).
 For the most part, I embraced atheism for the majority of my life---sometimes to an extreme degree, which has been shitty at times, and I'm not proud of that.
-I've been trying to be more open, and the last few years I've realized that absolute materialism maybe hasn't been the correct path for me.
+I've been trying to be more open, and the last few years I've realized that absolute materialism has maybe been lacking.
 I've been working toward recognizing the value of spiritual/religious/mystic practices and communities, even though my actual engagement has been minimal.

 Ultimately, my current belief is that it's not that I don't believe in God or the divine, I just don't believe in an anthropomorphic God, or